Ashhad-A-Kamran/Ashhad-A-Kamran/README.md

 ###

 I also devote myself to student societies and communities.
 I became a Beta [Microsoft Learn Student Ambassador](https://mvp.microsoft.com/en-US/studentambassadors/profile/830f1531-cbfe-44bf-9b2e-8c574d333f8d) in Sept.
 2023.
-I also started [DevBiradri](https://github.com/DevBiradri), a platform for events and hackathons in tech, with my two colleagues.
+Initiated [DevBiradri](https://github.com/DevBiradri), a platform for events and hackathons in tech, with two of my colleagues.

 ###